 Shall we feebly lisp a little more about the unsearchable mystery of the Trinity as revealed to us in the Scriptures?
 The Father has from eternity begotten the Son from His Essence.
 Referring to His glorious resurrection from the dead, the Father says to the Son: “Thou art my Son; this day have I begotten Thee” (Acts 13:33).

-PRAYER – O almighty and eternal God, who has given us, Thy servants, grace to know and to confess in true faith the glory of the eternal Trinity and to worship the unity of equal power and majesty: grant, I beg Thee, that Thy Church may at all times be fortified against the attacks of all adversaries by steadfastly adhering to such faith, through Jesus Christ, our Lord and Savior, who livest and reignest with Thee, the Father, in unity with the Holy Ghost, true God, world without end.
+PRAYER – O almighty and eternal God, who has given us, Thy servants, grace to know and to confess in true faith the glory of the eternal Trinity and to worship the unity of equal power and majesty; grant, I beg Thee, that Thy Church may at all times be fortified against the attacks of all adversaries by steadfastly adhering to such faith, through Jesus Christ, our Lord and Savior, who livest and reignest with Thee, the Father, in unity with the Holy Ghost, true God, forever and ever.
 Amen.